Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 Queues – Admission – Online tickets

-The Rijksmuseum Amsterdam is one of the most important art museums in the world.
-More than 2 million visitors come to see the unique collection of artworks every year.
-As a result, there are often queues, not only at the ticket office.
+The Rijksmuseum Amsterdam is one of the world’s leading art museums.
+More than 2 million visitors a year come to see its unique collection of artworks.
+This has resulted in long queues at the ticket office.

-Since 2022, only online tickets with the date and time of entry will be sold.
+The museum has responded by only selling online tickets with the date and time of entry.

-Since only online tickets with a fixed date and time for admission have been available, things have been much more relaxed at the entrance to the Rijksmuseum.
-There are usually still short queues in front of the museum.
-The online tickets are checked at the museum entrance.
+Since only online tickets with a fixed date and time of entry are available, things are much more relaxed at the entrance to the Rijksmuseum.
+There are still short queues in front of the museum.
+Online tickets are checked at the entrance to the museum.

 Online tickets – important information

-- Since 2022 only online tickets will be sold.
+• Only online tickets are sold.
 Tickets are sold for a specific date with a fixed entry time.
-There is only a limited number of tickets per admission time.
-This is how visitor numbers are regulated.
+There are only a limited number of tickets available per entry time.

-- Admission for children and young people is free.
-Nevertheless, you must book an online ticket for your desired visiting time.
+• Admission is free for children and young people.
+However, you must book an online ticket for your preferred time of visit..

 Ticket prices and online booking